elusznik/mcp-server-code-execution-mode/ARCHITECTURE.md

-6. The bridge consumes JSON frames from stdout/stderr, routes MCP requests via `SandboxInvocation.handle_rpc`, enforces the timeout, and returns a `CallToolResult` where `structuredContent` carries the full status/IO payload and `content[0].text` exposes the same data in TOON format for LLM-friendly rendering.
+6. The bridge consumes JSON frames from stdout/stderr, routes MCP requests via `SandboxInvocation.handle_rpc`, enforces the timeout, and returns a `CallToolResult` where `structuredContent` carries the full status/IO payload (with empty strings/collections dropped) and `content[0].text` exposes the same data in TOON format for LLM-friendly rendering.
 7. Temporary IPC assets are cleaned up and MCP clients remain warm for future calls.